 A Visit to Leesburg Veterinary Hospital

 Marie arrived at the Leesburg Veterinary Hospital the following afternoon with Checkers.
 As she walked through the front doors with Checkers, she was cheerfully greeted by several of the hospital staff.
 As soon as they realized who Checkers was---a rooster, they all came up to see him and say hello.
-Within two minutes of arrival, Kelly and Checkers were brought back into one of the examination room.
+Within two minutes of arrival, Kelly and Checkers were brought back into one of the examination rooms.

 Checkers’ favoring his injured foot, reluctant to bare weight on it